flipacholas/Architecture-of-consoles/articles/playstation-3.Rmd.md

 ![Simplified diagram of the units that perform arithmetic.](cpu/ppu/vsu_fxu.png){.tab-float}

-There're only two more units of the PPU left two explain, the ones computing the math any game will need.
+There're only two more units of the PPU left to explain, the ones computing the math any game will need.

 The first one is a traditional **Fixed-Point Integer Unit** (FXU).
 It carries out integer arithmetic, such as division, multiplication, bit rotation (similar to bit shifting but discarded bits are returned to the other end) and count-leading zero (useful for normalising vertex coordinates, for instance).
 Its pipeline is 11-stages long.